In this section

 Abnormalities of the mitral or tricuspid valves allow blood that should be moving forward from the ventricle into either the pulmonary artery or the aorta to instead flow backward into the atria.

-Atrioventricular canal occurs in two out of every 10,000 live births, and equally in boys and girls.
+AV canal defect occurs in two out of every 10,000 live births, and equally in boys and girls.

 The heart is forming during the first 8 weeks of fetal development.
 It begins as a hollow tube, then partitions within the tube develop that eventually become the septa (or walls) dividing the right side of the heart from the left.
 Atrial and ventricular septal defects occur when the partitioning process does not occur completely, leaving openings in the atrial and ventricular septum.
 The valves that separate the upper and lower heart chambers are being formed in the latter portion of this eight-week period, and, for some reason, they do not develop properly, either.